 1868: Establishment of a “Steinbeis Foundation” by men in Württemberg’s industry in appreciation of contributions made by Steinbeis and the Central Office.
 Establishment of a “Women’s Training School” in Reutlingen.

 1869: Steinbeis is invited to the opening ceremony of the Suez Canal as an “outstanding representative of industrial life.”
-Construction of the calorimeter by Julius Robert von Mayer.
+Construction of the calorimeter for Julius Robert Mayer.

 1871: Establishment of a Württemberg Central Bank.
 Following the introduction of the German Empire, the Central Office is removed from some of its previous duties.
 Instead these are assumed by the imperial government: attendance at international exhibitions, patent processes, customs and trade law.
 The Industrial Exhibition in Ulm attracts major acclaim for the Central Office, and, in appreciation, the City of Ulm awards honorary citizenship.